jhpyle/docassemble/_docs/docker.md

 interface.
 (See the [scalability] section for more information about using [ECS].)

-You can set the following configuration options:
+In your `env.list` file, you can set a variety of options.

+The following two options are specific to the particular server being started (which, in a [multi-server arrangement], will vary from server to server).

 * <a name="CONTAINERROLE"></a>`CONTAINERROLE`: either `all` or a colon-separated list of services (e.g. `web:celery`,
-  `sql:log:redis`, etc.).
-The options are:
+  `sql:log:redis`, etc.) that should be started by the server.
+The available options are:
   * `all`: the [Docker] container will run all of the services of **docassemble** on a single container.
   * `web`: The [Docker] container will serve as a web server.